 Determining the amount of your TTD benefits

 The amount of your temporary total disability benefit check is based on the amount you were earning from your employer on average at the time of your injury.
-Your earnings can include wages, tips, per diems, and other benefits (for a more complete discussion, see this article).
-Also, you can sometimes include earnings from second or third jobs.
+Your earnings can include wages, tips, per diems, and other benefits.

 How do I determine my Average Weekly Wage?

-In most situation, your employer or their insurance company should take your gross earnings from the thirteen weeks before your injury.
-The average of the thirteen week of earnings is your “average weekly wage”.
+In most situations, your employer or their insurance company should take your gross earnings from the thirteen weeks before your injury.
+The average of the thirteen weeks of earnings is your “average weekly wage”.

-You should receive a document called a Form WC-6 that explains how your average weekly wage was calculated.
+If you are receiving less than the maximum workers compensation check amount, you should receive a document called a Form WC-6 that explains how the insurance company calculated your average weekly wage.
 Be sure and save this document so you can refer to it later.
+You will also want to reference this document to make sure that it actually has accurate numbers showing the earnings you had in the thirteen week before your injury.

 If there is no similar employee, the insurance company should use your “full time weekly wage”.
-In either one of these situations, the insurance company should pay a temporary total disability amount equal to two-thirds of the average weekly wage (subject to the maximum amount mentioned above).
+In either one of these situations, the insurance company should pay a temporary total disability amount equal to two-thirds of the average weekly wage (subject to the maximum amount rule discussed above).

 What about temporary partial disability benefits?

-Georgia law entitles you to temporary partial disability benefits when you are working but making less per week.
+Georgia law entitles you to temporary partial disability benefits when you are working but making less per week because of the injury at work.
 The amount of benefits depend on your average weekly wage at the time of your injury.
 Read this article for more information about payment of temporary partial disability benefits.
+It is important to know that insurance companies often fail to voluntarily pay temporary partial disability benefits even when they should be paying them.

 Time limits on temporary total disability benefits